alexjlockwood/AndroidDesignPatterns/_posts/2016-08-11-theming-buttons-with-themeoverlays-background-tints.md

 </LinearLayout>
 ```

-You should assume that background tints are set programatically
+Assume that background tints are set programatically
 on the 4th and 8th buttons as follows:

 ```java